Cross My Heart (Phil Ochs song)

 Boston Broadside, in its review of Pleasures of the Harbor, wrote that "Cross My Heart" was "both naive and pretentious ... it suffers from the colorlessness of Ochs' singing".

 Beside the orchestrated version of "Cross My Heart" that appeared on Pleasures of the Harbor, a live version of the song from the 1966 Newport Folk Festival, performed by Ochs accompanying himself on guitar, was released in 1996 on the CD Live at Newport.
 A demo recording of the song was included in the 1997 box set Farewells & Fantasies.

-Other performers who have recorded "Cross My Heart" include Eugene Chadbourne and Jim and Jean.
+Other performers who have recorded "Cross My Heart" include Eugene Chadbourne, Neil Hamburger and Jim and Jean.